juancruzsosa/torchero/documentation/source/index.rst

     from torchvision import transforms # To convert to Images to Tensors

-Now we can import the train and the test dataset
+Now we can import the train and the test datasets.

 .. code-block:: python